-The fiscal impact of this bill is expected to be indeterminable, as it may lead to increased expenditures for county sheriffs' offices due to the requirement for personnel to be present during federal actions, potentially resulting in overtime costs.
-The New Hampshire Association of Counties has indicated that these duties fall outside the current scope of work for sheriffs, and the requirement for advance notice from federal agencies could lead to additional litigation, further complicating the financial implications for county governments.
+The fiscal impact of this bill is expected to be indeterminable, as it may lead to increased expenditures for county sheriffs' offices due to the requirement for their presence at federal law enforcement activities, which could result in overtime costs.
+The New Hampshire Association of Counties has indicated that these duties fall outside the current scope of work for sheriffs, and the requirement for advance notice from federal agencies may lead to additional litigation, further complicating the financial implications for county governments.
 The Department of Justice does not anticipate any revenue or expenditure changes resulting from this bill.

 Statutes affected: